 Data Security: Data security was the most important concern that had hindered the acceptance of the cloud computing initially.
 Storing and processing the data, running software, using CPU and virtual Machines on others' infrastructure were some serious concerns for the users initially.
 Data breach, data integrity and data loss are major security issues that posed threats to organization's data and software.
-Moreover, the multi-tenancy model and pooled computing resources over cloud have introduced new security challenges requiring new techniques to tackle with [4] [5] [6].
+Moreover, the multitenancy model and pooled computing resources over cloud have introduced new security challenges requiring new techniques to tackle with [4] [5] [6].

-Deepak Panth, Dhananjay Mehta and Rituparna Shelgaonkar, A Survey on Security Mechanisms of Leading Cloud Service Providers, in INTERNATIONAL JOURNAL OF COMPUTER APPLICATIONS 98(1) at 34 (July 2014) (emphasis added).
+of Leading Cloud Service Providers, in International Journal of Computer Applications 98(1) at 34 (July 2014) (emphasis added).
+29

-77. The '237 patent claims are directed toward a solution rooted in computer technology and use technology unique to computers and computer networking to overcome a problem specifically arising in the realm of secure distributed computing.
+75. The '237 patent claims are directed toward a solution rooted in computer technology and use technology unique to computers and computer networking to overcome a problem specifically arising in the realm of secure distributed computing.
 For example, claims of the '237 patent require transcrypting protected electronic information using one or more intermediary computing devices specially configured to yield a desired result-a result that overrides the routine and conventional sequence of events in electronic communications, even encrypted electronic communications.